-Storm duration (hours) ARF Source of Storm Duration and ARF Why Chosen ARF calculated based on time to peak and duration adjustments Details above on time to peak and duration review due to gauged hydrograph shape at the Llanymynech gauge near to the site.
+Storm duration (hours) ARF Source of Storm Duration and ARF Why Chosen 22 0.87 ARF calculated based on time to peak and duration adjustments Details above on time to peak and duration review due to gauged hydrograph shape at the Llanymynech gauge near to the site.
 Were hydrographs scaled to alternative peak flow estimates?
 If so, give details Yes, FEH-statistical will be adopted as there is a good degree of confidence in the estimates due to location of the Llanymynech gauge upstream from the site.
-Provide link/reference to location of hydrographs or provide in appendix Design hydrographs are provided below
+Provide link/refe or provide in ap erence to pendix location of hydrographs Design hydrographs are provided below